 As with any mineral, too much is not a good thing, but our bodies need minerals to function & thrive.

-Why Malachite Green Chloride (dye) isn't safe:
+Why Malachite Green Chloride (dye) may not be safe:

 Malachite green chloride is a dye used to prevent fungus infections in commercial fisheries.
 Leucomalachite green is formed from malachite green and remains in the tissues of exposed fish.
 We studied the effects of malachite green on female rats and female mice, and the effects of leucomalachite green on male and female rats and female mice, to identify potential toxic or cancer-related hazards to humans.